Probing isovector scalar mesons in the charmless three-body $B$ decays: Introduction

-All the above considerations of width effect mainly focus on the $P$-wave and isoscalar $S$-wave contributions from the intermediate resonances, while the study of isovector scalar intermediate resonance is still missing and in this paper we will demonstrate this issue in the framework of PQCD approach.
+The above considerations mainly focus on the $P$-wave and isoscalar $S$-wave contributions from the intermediate resonant states, while the study of isovector scalar intermediate resonance is still missing.
+In this paper we will demonstrate this issue in the framework of PQCD approach.
 The motivations of this study is twofold.
-Firstly, we perform the PQCD prediction of $B \to a_0(980) \left[ \to \eta \pi \right] K$ decays go beyond the single pole approximation by taking into account the updated input parameters, trying to explain the measurement status.
+Firstly, we perform the PQCD prediction of $B \to a_0(980) \left[ \to \eta \pi \right] K$ decays go beyond the single pole approximation, trying to explain the measurement status.
 Secondly, we consider the roles of $a_0(1450)$ and $a_0(1950)$ in the $B \to {\bar K}K K$ decays inspired by the recent measurements of charm meson decays where $a_0(1450)$ and $a_0(1950)$ are observed in the $K\bar K$ invariant mass spectral \cite{CLEO:2008msk,LHCb:2015lnk,BaBar:2015kii}, supplementing to the $B \to \eta \pi K$ decays observed firstly at Crystal Barrel Collaboration long time ago \cite{CrystalBarrel:1994arw,CrystalBarrel:1995dzq}.
-The study would be executed in parallel by taking two different scenarios of $a_0$ states, where the first one says that $a_0(980)$ is the lowest lying $q\bar{q}$ state and $a_0(1450)$ is the first excited state, and the second one states that $a_0(1450)$ is the lowest lying $q\bar{q}$ state and $a_0(1950)$ is the first excited state.
+The study would be executed in parallel by taking two different scenarios of $a_0$ states, where the first one says that $a_0(980)$ is the lowest lying $q\bar{q}$ state and $a_0(1450)$ is the first excited state, and the second one states that $a_0(1450)$ and $a_0(1950)$ are the lowest lying $q\bar{q}$ state and the first excited state, respectively.
+Our calculations show that the $q{\bar q}$ configuration of $a_0(980)$ is not be excluded by the available measurements in $B$ decays, which confirms the statements we made above.
 Predictions in this work would help us to probe the inner structure of energetic isovector scalar mesons.
+For examples, (a) the channel $B^0 \to a_0^-(980) \left[\to \pi^-\eta \right] \pi^+$ has the largest branching fraction under the $q{\bar q}$ configuration of $a_0(980)$, (b) the branching fractions of channels $B^0 \to a_0^{\pm}(1450) \left[\to K^\pm{\bar K}^0, \pi^\pm\eta \right] \pi^\mp$ obtained in the second scenario is about three times larger in magnitude than that obtained in the first scenario, even though the result obtained from two scenarios are close to each other in the most channels with the intermediate state $a_0(1450)$, (c) the branching fractions of channels $B^+ \to a_0^+(1950) \left[ K^+{\bar K}^0/\pi^+\eta \right] K^0$ are linear dependent on the partial width $\Gamma_{a_0(1950) \to KK/\pi\eta}$ in the second scenario.